 This was followed by the first online purchase of a physical product with payment by bitcoins.
-On May 22, 2010, that same legendary story happened with the purchase of pizza for 10,000 BTC.
+On May 22, 2010, that same legendary story happened with pizza’s purchase for 10,000 BTC.
 Jacksonville, Florida resident Laszlo Hanyecz ordered two pizzas from Papa John’s through the Bitcointalk forum, transferring these coins to the user who started the delivery.
-According to various estimates, at that moment Hanyecz paid only $25–40 for his order.
+According to various estimates, at that moment, Hanyecz paid only $25–40 for his order.

-After several months of fluctuation in the range of $0.06–0.07 in early October, the cost of Bitcoin began to grow rapidly.
+After several months of fluctuation in the range of $0.06–0.07 in early October, Bitcoin’s cost began to overgrow.
 Within a month (November 6), the BTC rate reached $0.35 on the Bitcoin Market and $0.5 on Mt.Gox.
 At this point, Bitcoin was worth 16.67 times more expensive than at the beginning of the year, and its capitalization reached $1 million.

 BTC Price Fluctuations in 2011-2012

 After the rapid growth to $0.5 and the same rapid decline to $0.15, Bitcoin continued to consolidate in the price range of $0.2-0.3 until the beginning of January 2011.
-Then the rate continues to move upwards and on February 9, 1 BTC at a cost of $1.
+Then the rate continues to move upwards, and on February 9, 1 BTC at the cost of $1.

-This is facilitated by the growing popularity of Bitcoin due to its mention in the Hacker News and Twitter, an increase in the number of miners, as well as the launch of the Darknet site Silk Road, where BTC has become the main payment system.
+The growing popularity of Bitcoin facilitates this due to its mention in the Hacker News and Twitter, an increase in the number of miners, as well as the launch of the Darknet site Silk Road, where BTC has become the main payment system.

-In mid-April, when an essay was published on Bitcoin in TIME magazine, its course finally breaks the $1 mark and rises upwards so that it will never return to it.
+In mid-April, when an essay was published on Bitcoin in TIME magazine, its course finally broke the $1 mark and rose upwards so that it will never return to it.

 On June 2, 1 BTC was already worth $10.
-Over the next 6 days, a jerk was made to ~ $32 (June 8).
-After another 4 days, the exchange rate again fell to $10 and then jumped sharply to $25.
+Over the next six days, a jerk was made to ~ $32 (June 8).
+After another four days, the exchange rate again fell to $10 and then jumped sharply to $25.

 Despite the relatively small losses, the news about this hack took effect, causing Bitcoin to fluctuate seriously on other exchanges.

 Then, in the first week of August, the cost of BTC dropped from $15 to $6.
-After a quick recovery to $12, the correction of the summer Bull run lasted until November, ending at around $2.5.
+After a quick recovery to $12, the summer Bull run’s correction lasted until November, ending at around $2.5.